jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 @image html classdevices_1_1magneto_1_1_h_m_c5883_l__inherit__graph.png
 @image latex classdevices_1_1magneto_1_1_h_m_c5883_l__inherit__graph.pdf

-Do note that, for the RTC DS1307 device above, `MODE` template parameter has been forced to `i2c::I2CMode::STANDARD` because that device does not support Fast I2C mode.
-Driver classes for other devices are still template with `i2c::I2CMode` template parameter as they can be used in any mode.

-Creating a new driver for an I2C device is as simple as:
+Creating a new driver for an I2C device must follow these steps:
-1. Creating a `i2c::I2CDevice` subclass; let's call it `MyI2CDevice` in the rest of this page.
+1. Create a `i2c::I2CDevice` template subclass; let's call it `MyI2CDevice` in the rest of this page.
-2. Add a constructor with one argument: `MyI2CDevice::MyI2CDevice(MANAGER& manager)` where `MANAGER` is directly defined as `i2c::I2CManager<MODE>` in superclass `i2c::I2CDevice`.
-3. Add proper `public` API on this `MyI2CDevice` class, based on actual device features we want to use.
-4. Implement this API through the basic `protected` API methods inherited from `i2c::I2CDevice`
+2. Redefine (as `private`) the following type aliases inherited from `i2c::I2CDevice`: `PARENT`, `PROXY`, `FUTURE`
+3. Add a `public` constructor with one argument: `MyI2CDevice::MyI2CDevice(MANAGER& manager)` where `MANAGER` is a class template argument of both `MyI2CDevice` and `i2c::I2CDevice`; this constructor must call the inherited constructor and pass it 3 arguments: `manager`, the default I2C address for your device, and finally, one of `i2c::I2C_STANDARD` or `i2c::I2C_FAST` constants, to indicate the best mode (highest I2C frequency) that you device can support.
+4. List the API you need to provide to the end user of your device (based on the device datasheet)
+5. For each `public` API you need to provide, define a specific *Future* to hold values written to the device, as well as values later read from the device.
+Each defined Future shall derive from `FUTURE` (type alias defined above).
+This future will allow asynchronous execution of the API.
+FastArduino guidelines for I2C devices suggest to name the future class according to the API name itself e.g.
+`SetDatetimeFuture` for the `set_datetime()` API.
+6. For each `public` API, define a method that takes a `PROXY` to the future defined above and return an `int`.
+The implementation of this method is based on mainly 3 inherited `protected` methods: `i2c::I2CDevice.read()`, `i2c::I2CDevice.write()` and `i2c::I2CDevice.launch_commands()`
+7. For each `public` API, also define a similar method (same name) with a synchronous flavour.
+That method will directly take "natural" arguments (no futures) as input or output (reference), and return a `bool` to indicate if API was performed without any error.

 ### I2CDevice API ###
-Subclassing `i2c::I2CDevice` gives `MyI2CDevice` access to all low-level `protected` methods:
+Subclassing `i2c::I2CDevice` gives `MyI2CDevice` access to all low-level `protected` aliases:
-- `i2c::I2CDevice.read(uint8_t, uint8_t*, uint8_t, BusConditions)`: read an array of bytes from the I2C device
-- `i2c::I2CDevice.read(uint8_t, T&, BusConditions)`: read bytes as a struct `T` from the I2C device
-- `i2c::I2CDevice.write(uint8_t, uint8_t, BusConditions)`: write one byte to the I2C device
-- `i2c::I2CDevice.write(uint8_t, const uint8_t*, uint8_t, BusConditions)`: write an array of bytes to the I2C device
-- `i2c::I2CDevice.write(uint8_t, const T&, BusConditions)`: write bytes of a struct `T` to the I2C device
+- `i2c::I2CDevice::PARENT`: this is simply defined as `i2c::I2CDevice<MANAGER>` and is useful for accessing next aliases
+- `i2c::I2CDevice::PROXY`: this is the type of lifecycle proxy used by `MANAGER`; it must be used for all asynchronous API of `MyI2CDevice` to embed actual Future types
+- `i2c::I2CDevice::FUTURE`: this is the type of Future used by `MANAGER`; it must be used for defining your own Future types for all asynchronous API of `MyI2CDevice`

+Note that to be accessible from `MyI2CDevice` class, these types must be redefined as follows:
+TODO code snippet redefining aliases

+TODO Constructor description
 All methods above start with `uint8_t address` as their first argument.
 This is the unique device address on the I2C bus, made of 7 bits.
 Typically an I2C device falls in one of the following categories:
 1. it has a fixed I2C address that cannot be changed (e.g. DS1307 RTC chip)